-Council 8152, comprising members from St. Alphonsus Parish in Crossville, Tennessee, has held Crossville Oktoberfest since 1991; 2019 marks our 29th consecutive year sponsoring the festival.
+Council 8152, comprising members from St. Alphonsus Parish in Crossville, Tennessee, has held Crossville Oktoberfest since 1991.
+2021 marks our 30th year sponsoring the festival.
 Last year's festival was cancelled due to the pandemic.

 The following are some of the many worthy causes supported by Knights of Columbus Council 8152.